Skip to Content

 This is an advantage that your dog can probably get on board with.
 You can carry kibble wherever you go.
 It isn’t terribly aromatic and doesn’t go bad at room temperature.
 That said, your dog might not accept it as a high-value treat.

 Dry dog food has a long shelf life due to the added preservatives.
-Unopened kibble can last for 18 months while opened dry dog food packaging can last 4-6 weeks.
+Unopened kibble lasts 18 months, while opened dry dog food packaging lasts 4-6 weeks.

 Better For Dental Hygiene